It4innovations/hyperqueue/docs/installation.md

     !!! info "Target architecture"

         Make sure to choose the correct binary for your architecture.
-Currently, we provide prebuilt binaries for `x86-64` and `PowerPC` architectures.
+Currently, we provide prebuilt binaries for `x86-64`, `AArch64` (ARM) and `PowerPC` architectures.

 2. Unpack the downloaded archive: